otam-mato/nodejs_mysql_web_app_docker/README.md

 ```

 <br><br>
-make the new directory, move the app files there and create the Dockerfile
+Make the new directory, move the app files there and create the Dockerfile
 ```
 mkdir containers
 cd containers